zphrs/aninest/docs/api/Animatable/type-aliases/AnimatableEvents.md

 Returns a [PartialAnimatable](LocalAnimatable.md) of the new local state with only the changed values.
 - **end**: when the animation fully comes to a stop, provides the resting state Returns an [Animatable](LocalAnimatable.md) of the new local state with the final resting state.
+- **beforeEnd**: when the animation is about to end Useful for preventing the animation from ending to instead loop/bounce/snap etc.
 - **bounce**: when the animation bounces off a bound Returns a [PartialAnimatable](LocalAnimatable.md) of the new local state with only the bounced values.
 - **interrupt**: when a new `modifyTo` is called before the animation is finished